LaunchCodeEducation/skills-back-end-java/studios/cheese-mvc-persistent/one-to-many/README.md

 Assuming you don't have any remaining compiler errors, start up your application.
 (Don't forget to start MAMP first!)
 Make sure you can create a new cheese object, selecting a pre-existing category.
 Then make sure the proper category name is displayed in the table on the home page after doing so.

 When everything works, move on to [Part 3](../many-to-many/).

+## Bonus Missions

+- Within `CheeseController`, create a handler named `category` that responds to `GET` requests at URLs like `/cheese/category/2`, where 2 may be the ID of any category in the system.
+This handler should retrieve all cheeses in the given category and pass them into the view.
+You should use the `cheese/index.html` template to display the results, with an appropriate title.